SPELL

 L - LOW AROUSAL

-At Spring Common we are fortunate in having a range of therapeutic base rooms and specialist classrooms in which we can provide our students with an environment that matches their sensory needs.
-We understand that for many young people with ASC this means a lower stimulation environment than is ideal for other learners.
-Many classrooms are zoned to provide lower stimulation areas for children with ASC.
-Our ASC bases in the upper and lower schools are designed to be distraction and clutter free environments conducive to learning for children with ASC who may, at times, find their class environment over-stimulating.
+At Spring Common Academy we are fortunate in having a range of therapeutic base rooms and specialist classrooms in which we can provide our students with an environment that matches their sensory needs.
+We understand that for many autistic young people this means a lower stimulation environment than is ideal for other learners.
+Many classrooms are zoned to provide lower stimulation areas for learners.
+Our autism bases in the upper and lower schools are designed to be distraction and clutter free environments conducive to learning for children who may, at times, find their class environment over-stimulating.

 L - LINKS